 - in order to fulfil a request you may have made.

-We share your information with the following third parties:
+We share your personal data with the following third parties:

-In addition, finnCap may disclose information about you in the following circumstances:
+In addition, Cavendish Capital Markets may disclose personal data about you in the following circumstances:

-- if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation, for instance, we may disclose personal data to the FCA and to any other regulatory authority to which we are subject and to any investment exchange on which we may deal or to its related Clearing House (or to investigators, inspectors or agents appointed by them), or to any person in power to require such information pursuant to any legal enactment;
+- if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation.
+For instance, we may disclose personal data to the FCA and to any other regulatory authority to which we are subject and to any investment exchange on which we may deal or to its related Clearing House (or to auditors, inspectors or agents appointed by them), or to any person in power to require such information pursuant to any applicable law;

-- if all or substantially all of finnCap’s assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets;
+- if all or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets;

 - if necessary to protect the vital interests of a person; and

-- to enforce or apply our terms and conditions or to establish, exercise or defend the rights of finnCap, our staff, customers or others.
+- to enforce or apply our terms and conditions or to establish, exercise or defend our rights or those of our staff, customers or others.

-To deliver services to you, it is sometimes necessary for us to transfer and store your personal data outside the European Economic Area (“EEA”) as follows:
+To deliver services to you, it is sometimes necessary for us to transfer and store your personal data outside the UK or the European Economic Area (“EEA”) as follows:

-- with our service providers located outside the EEA;
+- with our service providers located outside the UK or the EEA;

 - where there is an international aspect to the Services we have been asked to provide.

-Where personal data is transferred to and stored outside the EEA, we take steps to provide appropriate safeguards to protect your personal data, including:
+Where personal data is transferred to and stored outside the UK or the EEA, we take steps to provide appropriate safeguards to protect your personal data, including:

-- transferring your personal data to a country, territory, sector or international organisation which the European Commission has determined ensures an adequate level of protection, as permitted under Article 45(1) GDPR;
+- transferring your personal data to a country, territory, sector or international organisation which the UK Government has determined ensures an adequate level of protection, as permitted under applicable data protection laws;

-- entering into standard contractual clauses approved by the European Commission, obliging recipients to protect your personal data as permitted under Article 46(2)(c) GDPR;
+- entering into standard contractual clauses approved by the UK Government, obliging recipients to protect your personal data as permitted under applicable data protection laws;

-If you want further information on the specific mechanism used by us when transferring your personal data out of the EEA, please contact our Privacy Manager using the details set out above.
+If you would like further information about transfers of your personal data out of the UK or the EEA, please contact our Privacy Manager using the details set out under Contacting Us above.

 SECURITY OF YOUR PERSONAL DATA

-We use industry standard physical and procedural security measures to protect information from the point of collection to the point of destruction.
-This includes encryption, firewalls, access controls, policies and other procedures to protect information from unauthorised access.
+We use industry standard physical and procedural security measures to prevent personal data from being accidentally lost, or used or accessed unlawfully.
+This includes encryption, firewalls, access controls, policies and other procedures to protect personal data from unauthorised access.

 Where data processing is carried out on our behalf by a third party, we take steps to ensure that appropriate security measures are in place to prevent unauthorised disclosure of personal data.

-Despite these precautions, however, finnCap cannot guarantee the security of information transmitted over the Internet or that unauthorised persons will not obtain access to personal data.
-In the event of a data breach, finnCap have put in place procedures to deal with any suspected breach and will notify you and any applicable regulator of a breach where required to do so.
+Despite these precautions, however, Cavendish Capital Markets cannot guarantee the security of personal data transmitted over the Internet or that unauthorised persons will not obtain access to personal data.
+We have procedures in place to deal with any suspected data security breach.
+We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 HOW LONG WE KEEP YOUR PERSONAL DATA

-Your personal data will not be kept for longer than is necessary for the purposes for which it was collected and processed and for the purposes of satisfying any legal, accounting, or reporting requirements.
+Your personal data will not be kept for longer than is necessary for the purposes for which it was collected, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 The criteria we use for retaining different types of personal data, includes the following:

-- General queries - when you make an enquiry or contact us by email or telephone, we will retain your information for as long as necessary to respond to your queries.
-After this period, we will not hold your personal data for longer than 5 years if we have not had any active subsequent contact with you;
+- General queries – when you make an enquiry or contact us by email or telephone, we will retain your personal data for as long as necessary to respond to your queries.
+After this period, we will not hold your personal data for longer than 5 years if we have not had any active subsequent contact with you.

-- Direct marketing - where we hold your personal data on our database for direct marketing purposes, we will retain your information for no longer than 5 years if we have not had any active subsequent contact with you.
+- Direct marketing – where we hold your personal data on our database for direct marketing purposes, we will retain your personal data for no longer than 5 years if we have not had any active subsequent contact with you.

 - Legal and regulatory requirements – we may need to retain personal data for up 7 years after we cease providing services and products to you where necessary to comply with our legal obligations, resolve disputes or enforce our terms and conditions.

-You have the right to access information which we hold about you.
+You have the right to access the personal data which we hold about you.
 If you so request, we shall provide you with a copy of your personal data which we are processing (“data subject access request”).
-We may refuse to comply with a subject access request if the request is manifestly unfounded or excessive or repetitive in nature.

-You may also have the right to receive personal data which you have provided to us in a structured and commonly used format so that it can be transferred to another data controller (“data portability”).
-The right to data portability only applies where your personal data is processed by us with your consent or for the performance of a contract and when processing is carried out by automated means.
+You have the right to receive any personal data which you provided to us in a structured and commonly used format so that it can be transferred to another data controller in certain circumstances.

-- request the erasure of your personal data erasure (“right to be forgotten”);
+In certain situations, you can request the erasure of your personal data that we hold.

 Where we have reasonable doubts concerning the identity of the person making the request, we may request additional information necessary to confirm your identity.

 The Sites may, from time to time, contain links to and from third-party websites.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and finnCap does not accept any responsibility or liability for these policies.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and Cavendish Capital Markets does not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

-You have the right to make a complaint at any time with a supervisory authority, in particular in the EU (or EEA) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is ICO who can be contacted at https://ico.org.uk or telephone on 0303 123 1113.
+You also have the right to make a complaint at any time to the UK Information Commissioner’s Office who can be contacted using the details at https://ico.org.uk/make-a-complaint or by telephone on 0303 123 1113.